opnfv/functest/docs/release/release-notes/functest-release.rst

 -----------

  * update test cases and containers to `OpenStack Pike`_
- * publish the framework in a separate project: Xtesting_
+ * move the framework into a separate project: Xtesting_
- * ease testing with default values
+ * ease running all containers thanks to default values
  * clean interfaces with OPNFV Installers and Features
  * rewrite all vnfs to allow multiple tests in parallel
  * fully support non-default region names and Keystone v3 domains